reframejs/reframe/docs/usage-manual.template.md

 };
 ~~~

-When `htmlIsStatic: true` is set
+When we declare the page's HTML to be static with `htmlIsStatic: true`,
 Reframe renders the HTML only once when building the frontend.

-If the time when building the frontend was `12:00:00` then our page will always show `(Generated at 12:00:00)`, no matter when we load the page.
+If the time when building the frontend was `12:00:00`,
+then our page will always show `(Generated at 12:00:00)`, no matter when we load the page.

-We can actually see the generated HTML at `~/tmp/reframe-playground/dist/browser/index.html`.

 We say that the HTML is generated at *build-time* and that the page is *HTML-static*.

+We can actually see the HTML generated at build-time at `~/tmp/reframe-playground/dist/browser/index.html`.

 To sum up,
-`htmlIsStatic: false` makes Reframe render the HTML at request-time and
+`htmlIsStatic: false` declares the page as HTML-dynamic and makes Reframe render the HTML at request-time
+And
-`htmlIsStatic: true` makes Reframe render the HTML at build-time.
+`htmlIsStatic: true` declares the page as HTML-static and makes Reframe render the HTML at build-time.

 For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.
 Also, if all your pages are HTML-static, you can then deploy your app to a static website host such as GitHub Pages.

-We can as well create pages with a dynamic DOM.
+Not only do we have control over whether the HTML is static or not
+but we also have control over whether the DOM is static or not.
-But before we move on to the DOM let's look at a special case of an HTML-dynamic page
+But before we move on to the DOM, let's look at a special case of an HTML-dynamic page

 ~~~js
 !INLINE ../example/pages/HelloPage.html.js
 ~~~

 Not only is this page HTML-dynamic but it actually has to.
-That is because its route `/hello/{name}` is parameterized;
+That is because its route `/hello/{name}` is parameterized.
-There is an infinite number of pages with URLs matching the route such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc.
+There is an infinite number of pages with URLs matching the route, such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc.
 We can't compute an infinite number of pages at build-time; The page has to be HTML-dyanmic.

 All pages with a parameterized route are HTML-dynamic.